Why can’t you find someone interesting to talk to?

 Today, you’ve agreed to grab coffees and go on a walk.
 You’ll have plenty of time to get to know each other.
 After your initial greeting, there’s a lull.
 You blurt out, “So, what kind of music do you listen to?”
 Wrong.
 At first glance, this seems like a perfectly acceptable question.
 Fine.
 You can have a perfectly acceptable answer in return.
 “Anything but country,” she says.
 Now you’re back to square one, with only a tiny shred of negative information.
 Instead, try “So, what was the last album you really liked?”
 This question is pointed.
 Your date won’t have to rack her brain for every song she’s ever heard to try and come up with an answer.
 You’ve placed a time constraint on the search engine.
 Oh, she really liked the last Childish Gambino one?
-Does she like Atlanta?
+Does she like the show Atlanta?
 How does she feel about his other work?
 Ride this new train of questions out for as long as you can.

 The third date

 Now you’re really getting to know each other.
 You figure it’s time to see if your political and religious views align.
 The stakes are high.
 This could end in a yelling match and you picked a very nice restaurant you’d like to come back to.
 You figure it’s best to keep it broad so you don’t offend her.
 You ask, “What are your political views?”
 She struggles for a moment, now afraid to offend you.
 Wrong.
 You haven’t relieved the pressure, you’ve only transferred it to her.
 Instead, ask about a recent article you or she has read.
 Talk about that topic, and use it to dig back into other topics until you get comfortable enough to talk about your opinions more broadly.
 Try to be understanding and willing to share as much as you ask for.